flownative/neos-anchorlinks/README.md

     'Dimaip.Anchor:AnchorMixin': true
 ```

-Add `Dimaip.Anchor:AnchorWrapper` processor to the same nodetype to insert anchor tag with given id before it.
+Add `Dimaip.Anchor:AnchorWrapper` processor to the same nodetype renderer to insert anchor tag with given id before it.

 E.g.: